top of page

 Toxic particulate matter

-The toxicity of a traction battery fire poses a higher risk of poor air quality & water run off contamination.
-Enclosed spaces may need heavy duty cleaning.
+The toxicity of a lithium-ion battery fire poses a risk of poor air quality & water run off contamination.
+Enclosed spaces may need heavy duty cleaning, however t

 Once vehicle is removed, wash area to remove debris